 The NOAA Diving Program (NDP) provides training primarily to NOAA employees that are authorized by their supervisors to dive as part of their job description.
-However, NDP also welcomes federal, state, and local government employees into its courses as space permits.
+However, NDP also welcomes federal, state, and local government employees for a fee into its courses as space permits.
+For non-NOAA government employees, please contact firstname.lastname@example.org for current course fees.
 Classes are not open to the public.

 NOAA diving courses are provided by highly qualified NOAA Diving Center instructors with decades of combined experience in commercial, recreational, military, and scientific diving and teaching.
 They are dedicated to teaching basic and advanced skills with a step by step approach emphasizing safety, consistency, and efficiency.
 The NOAA Diving Center provides training in basic and advanced diving, working and scientific techniques, as well as in diving medicine and first aid.